War of the Spanish Succession

-The War of the Spanish Succession (Note: Spanish Guerra de sucesión española) was a European great power conflict, fought between 1701 and 1714.
-The death of Charles II of Spain in November 1700 without children resulted in a succession struggle between rival claimants.
-In his will, Charles named his heir as Philip of Anjou, who was backed by his grandfather Louis XIV.
-His opponent, Archduke Charles of Austria, was supported by the Grand Alliance.
+The War of the Spanish Succession (Note: Spanish: Guerra de sucesión española) was a conflict between the European great powers, fought between 1701 and 1714.
+The death of the childless Charles II of Spain in November 1700 led to a succession crisis, the rival claimants being Philip of Anjou, grandson of Louis XIV of France, and Archduke Charles of Austria, supported by the Grand Alliance.
 (Note: Its primary members included Austria, the Dutch Republic, and Great Britain.)
-Significant related conflicts include the Great Northern War (1700–1721) and Queen Anne's War (1702–1713).
+Related conflicts include the Great Northern War and Queen Anne's War in North America.

-Although no longer the predominant power in Europe, the Spanish Empire remained a vast global power, including the Spanish Netherlands, large parts of Italy, the Americas and the Spanish East Indies.
-Its union with either France or Austria threatened the European balance of power, and the proclamation of Philip as king of Spain on 16 November 1700 led to war.
-Although by 1709 the Grand Alliance had forced France onto the defensive, Philip had confirmed his position in Spain, the ostensible cause of the war.
+Although weakened by decades of warfare, the Spanish Empire remained a prominent global power when Charles died in 1700.
+This meant its alignment with either France or Austria threatened the European balance of power, and Philip's proclamation as king on 16 November 1700 triggered war.
+However, who ruled Spain was arguably less important than the division of its territories, an issue that became increasingly prominent as the war progressed.

-When Emperor Joseph I died in 1711, Archduke Charles succeeded him as Holy Roman Emperor.
-Union with Austria was as unwelcome as that with France, while mounting costs led the new British government to withdraw from the war.
-The Grand Alliance's remaining forces continued to fight until British military and financial support collapsed.
-This led to the 1713 Peace of Utrecht, followed by the treaties of Rastatt and Baden in 1714.
+By 1709, although the Grand Alliance had forced France onto the defensive, Philip had secured his position in Spain.
+When Archduke Charles succeeded his brother as Holy Roman Emperor in 1711, the new British government began negotiating their withdrawal from the war.
+The loss of British military and financial support forced their allies to agree to the 1713 Peace of Utrecht, followed by the treaties of Rastatt and Baden in 1714.

-Philip was confirmed as King of Spain, but renounced his place in the French line of succession.
-In addition, most Spanish possessions in Italy were ceded to Savoy and Austria, which also acquired the Austrian Netherlands.
-Britain retained the Spanish ports of Gibraltar and Menorca, along with trade concessions in the Americas.
-This established the latter as the primary European commercial entity, replacing the Dutch, who thereafter declined as a significant power despite securing their barrier fortresses and gaining part of Upper Guelders.
-France was left financially exhausted but placing a Bourbon on the Spanish throne meant it had succeeded in the long envisioned goal of breaking the encirclement of its borders by the Habsburg monarchy.
+Philip was confirmed as King of Spain but renounced his rights in the French royal line of succession.
+Most Spanish possessions in Italy were ceded to Savoy or to Austria, the latter also acquiring the Austrian Netherlands.
+Britain retained the key ports of Gibraltar and Menorca and now replaced the Dutch Republic as the leading European naval and commercial power, the latter thereafter declining as a major force.
+Although France was left financially exhausted, the installation of a Bourbon on the Spanish throne achieved its long-envisioned goal of breaking the Habsburg monarchy's encirclement of its borders.